Day of the Tentacle: Technology and audio

 Day of the Tentacle uses the SCUMM engine developed for Maniac Mansion.
 LucasArts had gradually modified the engine since its creation.
 For example, the number of input verbs was reduced and items in the character's inventory are represented by icons rather than text.
 While implementing an animation, the designers encountered a problem later discovered to be a limitation of the engine.
 Upon learning of the limitation, Gilbert reminisced about the file size of the first game.
 The staff then resolved to include it in the sequel.

 Day of the Tentacle was the first LucasArts adventure game to feature voice work on release.
 (Note: Indiana Jones and the Fate of Atlantis predates Day of the Tentacle by a month, but did not have voice work until an enhanced version released a year later in 1993.)
-The game was not originally planned to include voice work, as at the time, the install base for CD-ROM was too low.
+It was not originally planned to include voice work, as at the time, the install base for CD-ROM was too low.
 As they neared the end of 1992, CD-ROM sales grew significantly.
-The general manager of LucasArts, Kelly Flock, recognizing that the game would not be done in time by the end of the year to make the holiday release, suggested that the team include voice work for the game, giving them more time.
+The general manager of LucasArts, Kelly Flock, recognizing that development would not be done in time to make the holiday release, suggested that the team include voice work, giving them more time.

-Voice director Tamlynn Barra managed that aspect of the game.
+The voice director was Tamlynn Barra.
 Schafer and Grossman described how they imagined the characters' voices and Barra sought audition tapes of voice actors to meet the criteria.
 She presented the best auditions to the pair.
 Schafer's sister Ginny was among the auditions, and she was chosen for Nurse Edna.
 Schafer opted out of the decision for her selection to avoid nepotism.
 Grossman and Schafer encountered difficulty selecting a voice for Bernard.
-To aid the process, Grossman commented that the character should sound like Les Nessman from the television show WKRP in Cincinnati.
-Barra responded that she knew the agent of the character's actor, Richard Sanders, and brought Sanders on the project.
+Grossman said he should sound like Les Nessman from the television show WKRP in Cincinnati.
+Barra responded that she knew the agent of the actor Richard Sanders, who played Les Nessman, and brought Sanders on the project.
 Denny Delk and Nick Jameson were among those hired, and provided voice work for around five characters each.
-Recording for the 4,500 lines of dialog occurred at Studio 222 in Hollywood.
+Recording for the 4,500 lines of dialog took place at Studio 222 in Hollywood.
 Barra directed the voice actors separately from a sound production booth.
 She provided context for each line and described aspects of the game to aid the actors.
-The voice work in Day of the Tentacle was widely praised for its quality and professionalism in comparison to Sierra's talkie games of the period which suffered from poor audio quality and limited voice acting (some of which consisted of Sierra employees rather than professional talent).
+The voice work in Day of the Tentacle was praised for its quality and professionalism in comparison to Sierra's talkie games of the period, which suffered from poor audio quality and limited voice acting, some of which was provided of Sierra employees rather than actors.